 Exposure data

-We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC; of which black carbon is a constituent) and fine particles (PM2.5) and at residential addresses of study participants from a validated spatio-temporal model with full space and time coverage over our study period, described in detail elsewhere.46,47 We also obtained monthly ozone (O3) concentrations for sensitivity analyses from the same model.
-The predictions in pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,48–50 From previous work, average monthly correlations between measured and modelled results were 0.84 for NOx,46 0.8 for CO,46 XX for O3,46 and XX for EC,47 as well as 0.91 for annual concentrations of PM2.5.51.
-Based on the residential history of each case or control, we then calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the date of the associated case’s ALS diagnosis, as diagnosis has been shown previously to occur at an average (median) of 12 months after onset.52 A small number of the Danish Civil Registration System lack a complete address history (typically from a lack of house number).
-To ensure we were including participants with adequately complete exposure records, we set the following criteria for including cases and controls across the length of exposure averages: (i) 5-year averages: at least 30 out of 60 months with complete exposure records; (ii) 1-year averages: 9 out of 12 months with complete exposure records, and at least one measurement in each season; and (iii) 10-year averages: at least 60 out of 120 months with complete exposure records.
+We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC; of which black carbon is a constituent), ozone (O3), and fine particles (PM2.5) at residential addresses of study participants from validated spatio-temporal models with full space and time coverage over our study period, described in detail elsewhere.46,47 We used the O3 concentrations for sensitivity analyses.
+These predicted pollutant concentrations have been extensively used in previous air pollution epidemiologic studies in Denmark.17,48–50 The models have good predicted accuracy, with average monthly correlations between measured and modelled results of 0.84 for NOx,46 0.8 for CO,46 XX for O3,46 and XX for EC,47 and 0.91 for annual concentrations of PM2.5.51.
+Based on the residential history of each case or control, we then calculated 1-, 5-, and 10-year average exposure to each pollutant ending at one year before the index date, as diagnosis has been shown previously to occur at an average (median) of 12 months after onset.52 A small number of people in the Danish Civil Registration System lack a complete address history (typically from a lack of house number).
+To ensure we were including participants with adequately complete exposure records, we set the following criteria for including cases and controls across the length of exposure averages: (i) 1-year averages: 9 out of 12 months with complete exposure records, and at least one measurement in each season; (ii) 5-year averages (main exposure): at least 30 out of 60 months with complete exposure records; and (iii) 10-year averages: at least 60 out of 120 months with complete exposure records.

 Covariate data

-We included a set of covariates to account for potential variation between the matched cases and controls.
-We used the five-category socioeconomic status (SES) definitions developed by the Danish Institute of Social Sciences, which are based on job titles, which have been previously shown as having an association with ALS diagnosis in Denmark,53 and income tax forms.
-Group 1, with the highest status includes corporate managers and academics; group 2 includes proprietors, managers of small businesses and teachers; group 3 includes technicians and nurses; group 4 includes skilled workers; and group 5 includes unskilled workers.
-We additionally included an additional group for unemployed participants (group 9).
+We included a set of covariates to account for potential confounding bias.
+We used the five-category individual-level socioeconomic status (SES) definitions developed by the Danish Institute of Social Sciences, based on job titles, which have been previously shown as having an association with ALS diagnosis in Denmark,53 and income tax forms.
+Group 1 (highest status) includes corporate managers and academics; group 2 includes proprietors, managers of small businesses and teachers; group 3 includes technicians and nurses; group 4 includes skilled workers; and group 5 includes unskilled workers.
+We additionally included a group for unemployed participants (group 9).
 If a participant were married and information was available, we used the higher of the couple’s individual SES ranks.
-We also used information on civil status (never married, married, divorced and widowed), place of residence (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other family-specific, location-specific and early-life potential confounders.
+We also used information on civil status (never married, married, divorced and widowed), place of residence (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other family-specific, location-specific, and early-life potential confounders.
 As part of the sensitivity analysis, we also the included parish-level SES covariate in the model.

 Statistical analysis